 As Lisette, Hiroshy’s mom, tirelessly works with the Hospital to update her training and techniques related to her son’s TPN, central line and dressing changes, she is ready for the next phase.

 “He is the missing puzzle in our family,” said Lisette.

 Blythedale changed Hiroshy’s life and my life.
 It’s a miracle - it’s in our blood, it’s our life.”

-Five weeks after his discharge from Blythedale Children’s Hospital last month, Hiroshy underwent successful intestinal transplant surgery at NewYork-Presbyterian Morgan Stanley Children’s Hospital.
+Five weeks after his discharge from Blythedale Children’s Hospital, Hiroshy underwent successful intestinal transplant surgery at NewYork-Presbyterian Morgan Stanley Children’s Hospital.